sanjar-notes/frontend/vault/1_HTML/2_Common_tags/4_Multimedia_tags.md

 - Use forward slash, even if website is on a Windows machine.
 - Relative paths are allowed - `.` and `..` can be used, relative to the current page.
 - Absolute paths are OK too, from the root of the machine.
+- External paths (http, ftp) are OK as well!
 - Note: index.html does not determine the root in any case.